-Now it was 2007 and I was listening to voices, solving The Riddle of the Sphinx and The Riddle of The Koh-I-Noor Diamond, currently set in Queen Elizabeth's State crown.
-The Legend says: 'He who owns the Koh-i-Noor diamond will own the world, but will also know all its misfortunes.
+The Legend says: 'He who owns the Koh-i-Noor diamond will own the world but will also know all its misfortunes.
 Only God or a woman can wear it with impunity.'
 Some legends claim the Koh-i-Noor is dated to 3,000 BC.
-Others say that Lord Krishna wore it in his armband in the epic battle of 'Good over Evil'.
-History of the diamond begins when the Central Asian Turks invaded North India in the12th-13th century establishing the Delhi Sultanate.
+Others say that Lord Krishna wore it in his armband in the epic battle of 'Good over Evil.'
+The history of the diamond begins when the Central Asian Turks invaded North India in the12th-13th century, establishing the Delhi Sultanate.

-Koh-i-noor Armband of Sikh Emperor Ranjit Singh
+Koh-i-Noor Armband of Sikh Emperor Ranjit Singh

-....The world's only source of diamonds was India, until 1725 when diamond mines were discovered in Brazil.
-Although Koh-i-Noor's exact origins are lost to the mists of time, it's believed to have been sifted from the alluvial mines of the Krishna River, in the Golconda Sultanate about the 13th century.
+The world's only source of diamonds was India, until 1725, when diamond mines were discovered in Brazil.
+Although Koh-i-Noor's exact origins are lost to the mists of time, it's believed to have been sifted from the alluvial mines of the Krishna River, in the Golconda Sultanate, in the 13th century.
 In 1304 it was in the possession of the Khilji Delhi Sultanate.
-In 1536 it's mentioned in Emperor Babur's diary when he defeated Ibrahim Lodhi in the Battle of Panipat.
-In 1628 Babur's great great grandson Shah Jahan had commissioned the Taj Mahal and encrusted his Peacock Throne with the Timur Ruby and Koh-i-Noor Diamond.
-The wealthy prosperity of the Mughal Empire attracted invaders, and Persia's Nadir Shah invaded Delhi in 1739 killing thousands.
-Along with the Peacock Throne, Nadir left India with so much loot that it required 700 elephants, 4000 camels and 12,000 horses to carry it all, wearing both the Timur Ruby and Koh-i-Noor Diamond on his arm.
-Nadir Shah was beheaded and the diamond was next in the hands of Ahmad Shah Durrani, founder of the Afghan Durrani Dynasty.
-For 70 years, it passed between the bloodsoaked rulers, blinding one and coronating another in molten gold, passing into Shah Zaman's hands.
-But his power waned when he was thwarted from plundering India, and the gates of Kabul were closed to the King.
-He was thrown into a dungeon and blinded with a hot needle, yet he managed to dig a hole into the wall with his dagger, to hide the Koh-i-Noor.
-Three years later, when sectarian violence broke out in Kabul, Zaman's younger brother Shah Shuja Durrani took power.
+In 1536 it's mentioned in Emperor Babur's diary when he defeated Ibrahim Lodhi in the Battle of Panipat. ...
+In 1628, Babur's great-great-grandson, Shah Jahan, had commissioned the Taj Mahal and encrusted his Peacock Throne with the Timur Ruby and Koh-i-Noor Diamond.
+The wealthy prosperity of the Mughal Empire attracted invaders, and Persia's Nadir Shah invaded Delhi in 1739, killing thousands. ...
+Along with the Peacock Throne, Nadir left India with so much loot that it required 700 elephants, 4000 camels, and 12,000 horses to carry it all, wearing both the Timur Ruby and Koh-i-Noor diamond on his arm. ...
+Nadir Shah was beheaded, and next the diamond was in the hands of Ahmad Shah Durrani, founder of the Afghan Durrani Dynasty.
+For 70 years, it passed between the bloodsoaked rulers, blinding one ruler and coronating another in molten gold, before passing into Shah Zaman's hands.
+But his power waned when he was thwarted from plundering India, and so Kabul's gates were closed to the king.
+Zaman was thrown into a dungeon and blinded with a hot needle, but he dug a deep hole into the wall with his dagger to hide the Koh-i-Noor.
+Three years later, sectarian violence broke out in Kabul, and his younger brother, Shah Shuja Durrani, took power.
 To punish those who blinded his brother, he filled the culprit's mouth with gunpowder and blew him up, after watching his wife and children blown out of a cannon!

-By 1809 Shuja's power was lost, and he sought out allies in Kashmir to help regain his throne, while sending his wife Wa'fa Begum to the protection of Lahore's Sikh Maharaja Ranjit Singh.
+By 1809, Shuja's power was lost, and he sought out allies in Kashmir to help regain his throne while sending his wife Wa'fa Begum to the protection of Lahore's Sikh Maharaja Ranjit Singh.
 Instead, the Kashmiri allies imprisoned Shah Shuja, insisting on getting the Koh-i-Noor.
-Wa'fa Begum promised the diamond to Ranjit Singh, if he would rescue her husband from prison.
+Wa'fa Begum promised the diamond to Ranjit Singh if he would rescue her husband from prison.
 Ranjit coveted the Koh-i-Noor beyond all else.
-Breaking the laws of hospitality, he rescued Shuja then put him under house arrest, pressuring him to fulfill his wife's promise, even torturing Shuja's son to get it.
+Breaking the laws of hospitality, he rescued Shuja, then put him under house arrest, pressuring him to fulfill his wife's promise, even torturing Shuja's son to get it.
 Then in 1813, a deal was finally made, and the Koh-i-Noor was in Ranjit Singh's possession, where it stayed until his death in 1839.